influxdata/docs-v2/content/v2.0/reference/key-concepts.md

 ##### Field sets

 A field set is a collection of field key-value pairs associated with a timestamp.
-The sample data includes the following four field sets:
+The sample data includes the following field sets:

 ```bash